Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-David James Antczak, age 73, experienced an unforeseen cardiac arrest and passed away peacefully with his wife, daughter, and son by his side on Monday, February 9, 2026.
-Born on November 11, 1952, he grew up on Nobottom Road in Berea, Ohio, as the third of five children to Paul H. and Josephine Antczak.
+David James Antczak, age 73, experienced an unforeseen and sudden cardiac arrest.
+He passed away peacefully with his wife, daughter, and son by his side on Monday, February 9, 2026.
+Born on November 11, 1952, he grew up on Nobottom Road in Berea, Ohio, as the third of five children to Paul H. and Josephine (Farone) Antczak.

-Dave graduated from Berea High School in 1970.
-From an early age, he was fascinated by how things worked, often spending hours tinkering with engines, machinery, and televisions.
-His curiosity and skill led him to compete in statewide automotive technician competitions, earning top honors.
-By the age of seventeen, that talent had caught the attention of an Army-sponsored program, marking the beginning of his career with NASA Glenn Research Center.
+From an early age, Dave was fascinated by how things worked, often spending hours tinkering with engines, machinery, and televisions.
+While still in high school, his curiosity and skill led him to compete in statewide automotive technician competitions, earning top honors.
+That talent caught the attention of an Army-sponsored program, marking the beginning of his career with NASA Glenn Research Center, after graduating from Berea High School at age 17 in 1970.

 Dave’s work as a civil servant spanned 35 years at NASA.
 He spent most of that time in the Propulsion Systems Laboratory as an Aerospace Lab Mechanic before moving into leadership roles, ultimately retiring from the Test Installations Division as an Operations Manager.

-Dave was an avid golfer and a fierce competitor who especially enjoyed walking the fairways with his son from tee to green.
+A loving husband, father, and grandpa, Dave treasured his time with family.
+He was also an avid golfer and a fierce competitor who especially enjoyed walking the fairways with his son from tee to green.
 Together, they claimed the top prize in numerous tournaments, including three league championships.
+He also founded Fairway Products and created the Dirt Trapper Golf Towel — an innovative golf accessory that was a testament to his ingenuity and deep love for the game.

 Dave was known for his storytelling, generous spirit, and quirky sense of humor.
 He treated his family and friends with love and respect, making sure his words carried meaning and his actions reflected them.
 Simply put, he was a good guy — a beloved son, brother, husband, father, uncle, grandpa, cousin, and friend to many.